mariakna/mariakna.github.io/impact.md

 Within a month of its publication, our paper has attracted a lot of attention from teachers, teacher educators, and literacy charities (see below).
 It has been highlighted that the "implications [of this research] can be profound for the choices we make to help pupils learn language".

-* Our paper has achieved the [Altmetric score](https://www.altmetric.com/) of 74 and is thus in the top 5% of research outputs ever tracked by Altmetric.
-It has been viewed and downloaded more than 1,00 times
+* Our paper has achieved a very high [Altmetric score](https://www.altmetric.com/) and is thus in the top 5% of research outputs ever tracked by Altmetric; it has been viewed and downloaded more than 1,000 times
-* Our research was featured in British magazines aimed at aducation professionals, e.g., [TES](https://www.tes.com/magazine/teaching-learning/general/pupil-literacy-battle-books-vs-videos-winner)
+* This research was featured in magazines aimed at education professionals, e.g., [TES](https://www.tes.com/magazine/teaching-learning/general/pupil-literacy-battle-books-vs-videos-winner)
-* Our research was featured in blogs targeting teachers and educators in the UK, e.g., in the [The 3Rs newsletter](https://alexquigley.substack.com/p/the-3rs-reading-writing-and-research-fbf) by Alex Quigley
+* Our research was also featured in blogs for British teachers and educators, e.g., in the [3Rs newsletter](https://alexquigley.substack.com/p/the-3rs-reading-writing-and-research-fbf) by Alex Quigley
 * Our blog post has been viewed more than 1,300 times